jrgtt/escl/docs/examples/search.md

 ### Usage with bodybuilder

-[Bodybuilder](https://github.com/danpaz/bodybuilder) is an amazing library to write elasticsearch queries and you can leverage its power within escli by returning a closure instead of an object.
+[Bodybuilder](https://github.com/danpaz/bodybuilder) is an amazing library to write elasticsearch queries and you can leverage its power within escl by returning a closure instead of an object.

 ```javascript